banyansecurity/installer/cloudformation/README.md

 ### Choose the AccessTier stack to deploy

-To deploy Access Tier using `netagent-2.x.x`, use the stacks in the `netagent2` folder.
+To deploy Access Tier using the latest `netagent-2.x.x`, use the stacks in the `netagent2` folder.

-To deploy Access Tier using the `netagent-1.x.x`, use the stacks in the `netagent1` folder.
+To deploy Access Tier using legacy `netagent-1.x.x`, use the stacks in the `netagent1` folder.

 Each folder has a README explaining how to deploy the stack.